 Prostate Cancer Awareness

-- American Cancer Society – Prostate Cancer (https://www.cancer.org/cancer/prostate-cancer.html)
+- American Cancer Society – Prostate Cancer

-This site offers comprehensive information about prostate cancer, including risk factors, symptoms, diagnosis, and treatment options.
+This site offers comprehensive information about prostate cancer, including risk factors, symptoms, diagnosis, and treatment options. - Prostate Cancer Foundation

-The PCF provides research updates, educational resources, and support for patients and families affected by prostate cancer.
+The PCF provides research updates, educational resources, and support for patients and families affected by prostate cancer. - National Cancer Institute – Prostate Cancer

-This resource includes in-depth research findings and clinical trial information related to prostate cancer
+This resource includes in-depth research findings and clinical trial information related to prostate cancer.

 Testicular Cancer Awareness

-- American Cancer Society – Testicular Cancer (https://www.cancer.org/cancer/testicular-cancer.html)
+- American Cancer Society – Testicular Cancer

-Provides a detailed guide covering the basics of testicular cancer, including risk factors, signs, and treatments.
+Provides a detailed guide covering the basics of testicular cancer, including risk factors, signs, and treatments. - Testicular Cancer Awareness Foundation

-The PCF provides research updates, educational resources, and support for patients and families affected by prostate cancer.
+Provides educational resources, awareness campaigns, and support for individuals and families affected by testicular cancer. - National Comprehensive Cancer Network – Testicular Cancer

 Offers guidelines and recommendations for the treatment and management of testicular cancer for both patients and healthcare professionals.